Harvester

 Metadata harvesting is the process of ingesting metadata, i.e. evidence on data and knowledge, from remote sources and storing it locally in the catalogue for fast searching.
 It is a scheduled process, so local copy and remote metadata are kept aligned.
 Various components exist which are able to harvest metadata from various (standardised) API's.
 SoilWise aims to use existing components where available.

 The harvesting mechanism relies on the concept of a universally unique identifier (UUID) or unique resource identifier (URI) that is being assigned commonly by metadata creator or publisher.
 Another important concept behind the harvesting is the last change date.
 Every time a metadata record is changed, the last change date is updated.
 Just storing this parameter and comparing it with a new one allows any system to find out if the metadata record has been modified since last update.
 An exception is if metadata is removed remotely.
-SoilWise Repository can only derive that fact by harvesting the full remote content.
+SoilWise Catalogue can only derive that fact by harvesting the full remote content.
 Discussion is needed to understand if SWR should keep a copy of the remote source anyway, for archiving purposes.
 All metadata with an update date newer then last-identified successfull harvester run are extracted from remote location.

 A harvesting task typically extracts records with update-date later then the last-identified successfull harvester run.
+In case the remote system supports such a filter, else the full set is harvested.

-1. The harvesting is periodic so any local change to harvested metadata will be lost during the next run.
+- The harvesting is periodic so any local change to harvested metadata will be lost during the next run.

-2. The change date may be used to keep track of changes so if the metadata gets changed, the harvesting mechanism may be compromised.
+- The change date may be used to keep track of changes so if the metadata gets changed, the harvesting mechanism may be compromised.

-If inconsistencies with imported metadata are identified, we can add a statement to the graph of such inconsistencies.
+Potentially, if inconsistencies with imported metadata are identified, we can add a statement to the graph of such inconsistencies.
 We can also notify the author of the inconsistency so they can fix the inconsistency on their side.

 Typical tasks of a harvester:

-• Define a harvester job
+- Define a harvester job

-• Schedule (on request, weekly, daily, hourly)
+- Schedule (on request, weekly, daily, hourly)

-• Endpoint / Endpoint type (example.com/csw -> OGC:CSW)
+- Endpoint / Endpoint type (example.com/csw -> OGC:CSW)

-• Apply a filter (only records with keyword='soil-mission')
+- Apply a filter (only records with keyword='soil-mission')

-• Understand success of a harvest job
+- Understand success of a harvest job

-• overview of harvested content (120 records)
+- overview of harvested content (120 records)

-• which runs failed, why? (today failed -> log, yesterday successfull -> log)
+- which runs failed, why? (today failed -> log, yesterday successfull -> log)

-• Monitor running harvestors (20% done -> cancel)
+- Monitor running harvestors (20% done -> cancel)

-• Define behaviours on harvested content
+- Define behaviours on harvested content

-• skip records with low quality (if test xxx fails)
+- skip records with low quality (if test xxx fails)

-• mint identifier if missing ( https://example.com/data/{uuid} )
+- mint identifier if missing ( https://example.com/data/{uuid} )

-• a model transformation before ingestion ( example-transform.xsl / do-something.py )
+- a model transformation before ingestion ( example-transform.xsl / do-something.py )

 Resource Types